aatluri/DjangoRestAPITemplate/README.md

 3. Then we run the migrations will create the migrations script to run on the database.
 4. Register the model in admin.py
 5. Then add a serialiser, view or viewset and update urls.py
-6. What are mixins and how do they work? https://medium.com/silicon-tribe-techdev/mixins-and-viewclasses-in-django-rest-framework-5dcd3a42617d
 7. Nested Serializers.